anvetsu/reo/docs/tut.md

 The statements may be optionally separated using comma.

 <a name="lists"></a>
-## Lists
+## Vectors and Lists

-Motto can also operate on lists of values.
-Lists are delimited by opening and closing square brackets.
+Motto can also operate on vectors of values, delimited by opening and closing square brackets.
+Vectors support access to items by index in log32N hops.

 Assume that we have to find the total price of not one by five products.
-The prices and corresponding quantities can be represented as two lists:
+The prices and corresponding quantities can be represented as two vectors:

 ```rust